bloomberg/chromium.bb/src/docs/threading_and_tasks.md

   run_loop.Run();
   // D and run_loop.QuitClosure() have been executed.
 E is still in the queue.

-  // Tasks posted to task scheduler run asynchronously as they are posted. base::PostTaskWithTraits(FROM_HERE, base::TaskTraits(), base::BindOnce(&F));
+  // Tasks posted to thread pool run asynchronously as they are posted. base::PostTaskWithTraits(FROM_HERE, base::TaskTraits(), base::BindOnce(&F));
   auto task_runner =
       base::CreateSequencedTaskRunnerWithTraits(base::TaskTraits());
   task_runner->PostTask(FROM_HERE, base::BindOnce(&G));

-  // To block until all tasks posted to task scheduler are done running: base::TaskScheduler::GetInstance()->FlushForTesting();
+  // To block until all tasks posted to thread pool are done running: base::ThreadPool::GetInstance()->FlushForTesting();
   // F and G have been executed.

   base::PostTaskWithTraitsAndReplyWithResult(